TritonDataCenter/rfd/rfd/0026/README.md

 Provided that the section above accurately represents the requirements for NFS shared volumes, there are several different potential solutions that solve this problem, each with their pros and cons.

+In the previous sections, this document [recommends the second solution](#filtering-shared-volumes-zones-from-the-listmachines-endpoint), but this is not yet set in stone.
+This section presents all the potential solutions that have been considered so far, and future discussions may lead to changes in this document to recommend a different solution.

 ##### Owner is admin, internal metadata for representing actual ownership